If you are trying to conceive (TTC) you need to know how to find your fertility window.

 Ovulation is when an egg is released from your ovary and travels down the fallopian tube, waiting for a sperm to create a baby.
 This process happens about midway through the menstrual cycle, or on average 14 days after the first day of your period.

-Therefore, the fertile window is typically days 12-15 of the menstrual cycle.
+Therefore, the fertility window is typically days 12-15 of the menstrual cycle.
 I use the terms “average” and “typically” because every woman is different and cycle lengths can vary.

 *This page contains affiliate links.
 See disclosures for more information.